edgexfoundry/edgex-docs/docs_src/microservices/application/sdk/api/ApplicationServiceAPI.md

 `AppContext() context.Context`

 This API returns the application service context used to detect cancelled context when the service is terminating.
-Used by custom app service to appropriately exit any long running functions.
+Used by custom app service to appropriately exit any long-running functions.

 ### RequestTimeout